ESA-APEx/apex_documentation/guides/eoap_writer_guide.md

 #### ZOO Implementation of OGC API Processes

+One tutorial focuses on creating OGC API Processes using the ZOO-Project.
+This is particularly relevant in the APEx context, where EOAPs are made accessible through OGC API Processes.

-This example is designed for developers, scientists, and Earth observation enthusiasts who want to get acquainted with the ZOO-Project implementation of the OGC API - Processes, so they can deploy and run by themselves their Application Package as a web service:
+This example is designed for developers, scientists, and Earth observation enthusiasts who aim to:

+* Familiarize themselves with the ZOO-Project implementation of OGC API - Processes.
+* Independently deploy and run their Application Package as a web service.

+Additionally, APEx can provide expert [support](../propagation/onboarding.md) to assist with these steps.

+Resources:

 * [OGC API - Processes with ZOO Project | Documentation](https://eoap.github.io/ogc-api-processes-with-zoo/).
 * [OGC API - Processes with ZOO Project | Repository](https://github.com/eoap/ogc-api-processes-with-zoo/).